 Our book was profiled in an article on Vocabulogic — a site for educators that focuses on “linguistic insight and word knowledge.”
 The article is called “Dialect, Slang, Jargon, Register: Implications for Instruction,” which are topics that we definitely discuss at length in our book.

 Our work and our book are featured in the “Teachers at Work” column on the Visual Thesaurus.
 Part 1 of the interview explains how our book came together and why we do what we do.
 An excerpt from our book called “Dameon’s Rap” discusses how to use rap and hip-hop for creative vocabulary learning.
 Part 2 of the interview describes our current work with educators and students and our plans to create more resources for teachers to use in class.

 In an essay called “Why I Do What I Do,” Dr. Lauren Hall-Lew mentions our book as an example of sociolinguists who make academic research immediately practical by bringing insights directly to classroom teachers.

 In this short article and three-minute video clip, I explain how, in educational settings, the language that students bring with them to school can significantly affect how they perform academically.

 In this post on Word.
 The Online Journal on African American English, Dr. Renee Blake and Cara Shousterman, both of the New York University Linguistics Department, highlight on our work with educators as helping bridge what is too often a divide between what goes on in the academy and what happens in the “real” world.

-I was interviewed about dialects of English for Studio Classroom, the second most popular English-teaching magazine in Taiwan.
+I was interviewed about English language variation for Studio Classroom, the second most popular English-teaching magazine in Taiwan.
 The magazine provides practical, interesting articles to help readers improve their English skills.